 To use Manifold in languages other than English, see the Localization topic.

 Cutting Edge builds are recommended.
 Frequent users and more advanced users always choose Edge builds.
 Edge builds are recommended for beginners as well, because step by step examples in the User Manual match Edge builds.
-Official builds usually do not match the latest and greatest info in the online user manual, which can be confusing to beginners.
+Base builds do not match the latest and greatest info in the online user manual, which can be confusing to beginners.

 New builds incorporate all that has gone before.
 No need to install an older build before downloading and using the latest build.
-No need to install an Official build before downloading and using the latest Cutting Edge build, or vice versa.
+No need to install an Base build before downloading and using the latest Cutting Edge build, or vice versa.

 Important: Cutting Edge builds are time-limited to operating three months after they are issued.
 Since new Edge builds come out every week or two, that is plenty of time to download a newer Edge build, but it does ensure that rapidly-evolving builds do not linger long after they are obsolete.
 Edge builds expire on the first day of the third month following the build month.

 For example, an Edge build issued mid-August will continue working during August, September and October, and will expire on the 1st of November.
 One month or less before the expiration date, starting an Edge build will open the log window with a warning that the build will soon expire.
 After the expiration date, attempting to start an Edge build will fail with a message the build has expired and advising the download of a newer build.

 The very lengthy expiration period saves us from worrying about an Edge build expiring if we depart for a two month vacation to a place with no Internet.
 If an Edge build fails to launch, download and utilize whatever is the current Cutting Edge build.

 Manifold provides two different ways to install Manifold, so we can pick the installation style we prefer: installations that utilize Windows Installer, and portable installations.
 Both styles have advantages and disadvantage, and both styles of installation can coexist on the same machine at the same time.